bobbyluig/bobbyluig.github.io/_drafts/2024-10-12-flying-with-the-wind/2024-10-12-flying-with-the-wind.md

 ## Moving Vertically

 Before we can take full advantage of the wind field, we first need to develop a controller that can move the ballon to a target vertical position.
+To be somewhat realistic, we put a 4 m/s cap[^climb] on the maximum ascent and descent speeds even though the ballon can theoretically reach higher vertical speeds.

-### PID Controller
+### Controller

+It turns out that PID controllers work surprisingly well for this use case even without any linearization.
+However, we cannot directly use a single PID controller with the setpoint as the desired vertical position because there would be no way to control the maximum velocity.
+Instead, we use a cascade of two PID controllers.
+The first controller targets a constant vertical position, and its output is used as the setpoint for the second controller that targets a constant vertical velocity.

+We discretize the output of the vertical position PID controller to 0.1 m/s since more fine-grained control is likely not realistic.
+The vertical velocity PID controller needs to output the positions for both the fuel and vent valves.
+Although it is possible for both to be non-zero at the same time, we use a single output where negative values are vent and positive values are fuel (i.e., vent and fuel are mutually exclusive).
+We also discretize the vent valve positions to 1%.

+### Tuning

+Both the vertical velocity and vertical position PID controllers need to be tuned in that order.
+Instead of manually trying gain values, we can use bayesian optimization[^bayesian] find the approximate best parameters.
+For both PID controllers, we use the negative mean absolute error as the objective function since it is simple and penalizes time away from the target sequence.
+More complex objectives can be used if we want to strictly prohibit overshooting at the cost of slower convergence.

+### Results

 ## Moving Horizontally

+### Fixed Controller

+### Greedy Controller

+### Search Controller

+### Results

 ## Extensions